How oolong tea is made?

 Some oolongs are roasted after the oxidation process.
 Roasting gives a more specific flavour to the tea and again, the time for that varies depending on the recipes.
 Some oolongs are not roasted, some are roasted for a few minutes, some for hours.

 It is easy to screw up the recipe and to create something completely new

 In between rolling, oxidizing and drying there might be some of the processes repeating themselves several times.
 If we miss some of the processes or forget to change the process on time, most likely we will get something totally new to our tea portfolio.

 The final process is always drying.
 Drying is necessary to get the humidity levels close to zero, to avoid tea getting ruined while storing it.
 If it happens that the tea goes to the package without drying or if the drying was insufficient, it might turn out that mould and some funguses take over the tea and this is something we cannot let happen :)

 Something new in the world of tea - Georgian oolong teas

 Oolong teas don’t actually have a place in the Georgian tea history (which was mainly focusing on mass production black teas, you can read a blog post about Georgian tea history HERE) and this is rather new in the tea world.
 Our plantations contain a countless amount of different cultivars of Camellia sinensis which sometimes challenges Hannes and Tomas (our tea masters) to get all the leaves processed evenly.
 Even though it makes the tea making trickier, it also gives more uniqueness to the Georgian teas.
 We do believe that Georgian oolong tea should be on the map and we will be working on it - to improve our current recipes and experiment on some new ones :)

 Go to our e-shop to see the selection of Renegade Tea Estate oolong teas.
-At the moment we do have only Prodigy Mesame as a separate package left but a bit wider selection of oolongs is available via collections.

 Written by Hanna